Genetic history of Italy: Y-DNA introduced by historical immigration

 In two villages in Lazio and Abruzzo (Cappadocia and Vallepietra), I1 is the most common Y-DNA, recorded at levels 35% and 28%, this is likely due to a founder effect.
 In Sicily, further migrations from the Vandals and Saracens have only slightly affected the ethnic composition of the Sicilian people.
 However, specifically Greek genetic legacy is estimated at 37% in Sicily.

 The Norman conquest of southern Italy caused the Norman Kingdom of Sicily to be created in 1130, with Palermo as capital, 70 years after the initial Norman invasion and 40 after the conquest of the last town, Noto in 1091, and would last until 1198.
 Nowadays it is in central and western Sicily, that Norman Y-DNA is common, with 15% to 20% of the lineages belonging to haplogroup I, this percentage drops to 8% in the eastern part of the island.
 The Medieval Moorish male contribution to Sicily was estimated at 3,75%.
 Overall, the estimated Southern Balkan and Western European paternal contributions in Sicily are about 63% and 26% respectively.
 The North African haplogroup E-M81 shows an average frequency of 1.53% in the current Sicilian and Southern Italian genetic pool, but the typical Maghrebin core haplotype 13-14-30-24-9-11-13 has been found in only two out of the five E-M81 individuals.

 A 2015 genetic study of six small mountain villages in eastern Lazio and one mountain community in nearby western Abruzzo found some genetic similarities between these communities and Near Eastern populations, mainly in the male genetic pool.
+Bulgars led by Alcek settled in Sepino, Bojano, and Isernia.
+These Bulgars preserved their speech and identity until the late 8th century.
 The Y haplogroup Q, common in Western Asia and Central Asia, was also found among this sample population, suggesting that in the past could have hosted a settlement from Anatolia.
 Also, it is about 0.6% in continental Italy, but it rises to 2.5% (6/236) in Sicily, where it reaches 16.7% (3/18) in Mazara del Vallo region, followed by 7.1% (2/28) in Ragusa, 3.6% in Sciacca, and 3.7% in Belvedere Marittimo.